Carlisle College Governance

 Brian has over 40 years experience working in the public sector, both in central and local government.
 Concentrating on community & stakeholder engagement, communications planning & delivery, and community investment projects, he has also had involvement with many further and higher education projects and issues.
 Most recently Brian has worked for the Nuclear Decommissioning Authority as their socio-economic and communications manager for Cumbria, working on community investment projects and liaising closely with local community representatives, and colleagues in Government and Sellafield.
 Brian joined the Board in the Spring of 2018 after retiring from mainstream employment but remains active through a communications consultancy.
 He hopes to be able to bring a community perspective to the Board, and further develop the College's relationships with young people, the broader community, academia and employers.
 Brian is the Cumbrian Champion for the charity Diabetes UK, a lifelong Sunderland supporter, and has a great interest in soul and funk music.

-Joanne Stronach Stephen Gilby
+Stephen Gilby Stephen Gilby

 During his time Stephen has worked across Further, Higher and Secondary Education and has held a varied range of positions from lecturer, course leader, curriculum manager, head of faculty and Director within Further Education and more recently, Vice Principal and Principal within Secondary Academies.
+He is currently Head teacher of one of the largest Secondary schools in Westmorland and Furness.

-He is currently Headteacher of one of the largest Secondary schools in Cumbria.
 Stephen is a collaborative and reflective practitioner who consistently shows a desire and commitment to supporting every student achieve their ambitions.
-Stephen has a particular interest in the elements that impact upon the performance of disadvantaged students, social mobility and safeguarding.

-Joanne Stronach Andy Abernethy
+Andy Abernethy Andy Abernethy

 Andy is sixty five years old and has been involved in education in one form or another for sixty of those years, most significantly for thirty five as a teacher.
 He has been a senior leader in schools for twenty five years, including fifteen as Head of a secondary school in Carlisle.
 He retired seven years ago, since when he has continued to contribute as a school governor and member of the Pupil Referral Unit management committee.
 His life has revolved around education and has been dedicated to providing young people with the opportunities to make the most of their potential in whatever field of endeavour it may lie.
 When he meets ex-students who are now making their way in the world and in their turn having families of their own starting out on their life journey, it is deeply satisfying and confirms his belief that little is more important than a good education.
 Since his arrival in 1997, he has been committed to the wider Carlisle educational community and has had stints as Executive and Associate Head of two local secondary schools as well as serving as chair of the Carlisle 14-19 partnership for a number of years, developing a co-ordinated approach to area provision for this significant age group.
 He believes learning remains an imperative at whatever stage you are at in life, and to satisfy his own thirst for new experience he now volunteers at Citizen’s Advice in Carlisle which offers new insights into life’s challenges.